Overview of the PAS

 Patients: Will benefit from a coordinated and equitable approach to attachment.
 It means less worry and confusion, and once capacity is increased, it will be faster and easier to connect with a family physician.

-Doctors: Will no longer be inundated with calls from unattached patients desperately seeking a family physician, which is adding to your moral distress.
-You can rest assured that the needs of these patients will be met – you will no longer carry that burden alone.
-It will significantly help new-to-practice and returning doctors who are building up brand new panels.
+Doctors: Will no longer be inundated with calls from unattached patients desperately seeking a family physician, which is adding to distress levels.
+You can rest assured that there is a system in place to address the needs of these patients—you will no longer carry that burden alone.
+The coordinated approach to attachment will significantly help new-to-practice and returning doctors who are building up brand new panels.

 For everyone: We need data in order to successfully strengthen our primary care system.
-And we need to be able to measure progress.
 Data is the foundational building block to plan for a highly functioning system.
-The province needs it and so do our communities.
-If everyone participates, we will better understand what is available in communities now, identify gaps, and measure our progress when solutions are implemented.
+As each physician and clinic participates, we will better understand services available in communities and across the province, identify gaps, and measure our progress when solutions are implemented.
 It will empower communities, regions, and the province to plan more effectively to meet future needs.

 Which physicians are expected to participate?